 As the U.S. Congress considers various immigration reform proposals, the Senators and Representatives from your state are facing important decisions, and they want to know how to best represent the views of their constituents.
 As Christian women, inspired and convicted by our faith in the areas that impact immigrants and refugees, we want to join with other Christians in urging our elected officials to act.
 Please review the letter below and complete the form to affirm your agreement.
-Women of Welcome, in partnership with our friends at the Evangelical Immigration Table, will deliver the completed letter with the contact information of
+Women of Welcome, in partnership with our friends at the Evangelical Immigration Table, will deliver the completed letter with the contact information of all signatories to the congressional delegation representing your state.

 Dear Members of Congress,